ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Verifiable in this context means that a 3rd party can verify, via a cryptographic proof on the CCSM, that a transaction changed the state of a State Object in the BPI correctly, based on agreed-upon business rules - for example changing the Order status from open to completed.*

-[[R15]](#r15) Testability: This can be acheived through the use of Zero-Knoeldge Proof verification in a smart contract, such as this [example](https://github.com/eea-oasis/baseline/blob/master/core/contracts/contracts/privacy/Shield.sol)
+[[R15]](#r15) Testability: This can be achieved through the use of Zero-Knowledge Proof verification in a smart contract, such as this [example](https://github.com/eea-oasis/baseline/blob/master/core/contracts/contracts/privacy/Shield.sol)

 #### **[D7]**
 A BPI SHOULD have at least the same Liveness properties as the CCSM it utilizes.